Fishing and Boating Regulations

 Youth Bag Limit

-2 TROUT – Browns, rainbows, or combination of the two (all trout 16″ or greater must be released unless the fish is tagged with a derby tag and the angler has purchased a derby permit
+2 RAINBOW TROUT – (All trout 16″ or greater must be released unless the fish is tagged with a derby tag and the angler has purchased a derby permit.)

 Catch and Release